 Since 2013, Drug Free Sport has granted more than $28,000 in continuing education funds toward certified athletic trainers in high schools, colleges, and universities across the United States.
-Applications for the $1,000 awards are accepted at the beginning of each calendar year, running through March.
+Applications for the $1,000 awards are now open, running through March 31.
 Winners are announced by the end of April, with awards made payable to the employing educational institution or non-for-profit entity and the certified athletic trainer.
-The judging committee for the awards is comprised of a diverse group of sport drug testing professionals and certified athletic trainers, including a former award recipient.
+The judging committee for the awards is comprised of a diverse group of sport drug testing professionals and certified athletic trainers, including two former award recipients.

 – Lauren Ey, Head Athletic Trainer at The Catholic High School of Baltimore; Continuing Education Award winner